How to Sell on Pinterest in 2026 (Step-by-Step for Beginners)

 If you prefer a more structured approach, consider taking an online course.

-Platforms like Shopify Academy (free) or Skillshare offer excellent resources to teach you everything you need to know before diving in.
+Platforms like Shopify Academy (free) or Udemy offer excellent resources to teach you everything you need to know before diving in.

 Option 3: Hire a Shopify Expert

-If you’d rather leave the technical stuff to the pros, you can always hire a Shopify expert.
-They’ll take care of all the nitty-gritty details for you, so you can focus on what you do best.
+If you’d rather leave the technical stuff to the pros, you can hire a Shopify Expert directly through Shopify’s own marketplace.

 Now, take a moment to consider which option suits your business best before you jump into selling on Pinterest.